Tired of the holiday bland, dry turkey and want to dazzle your guests?!

 - 1 whole apple

 - Roast the turkey.
-Preheat the oven to 350º F. Remove the turkey from the fridge and let it come to room temperature.
-Fill the turkey’s cavity with chopped celery, garlic, onions, and a whole apple.
-Add 1/2 cup of water (or white whine) to the roasting pan.
-Roast the turkey in a preheated oven for two hours or until an inserted thermometer indicates 160º C (see notes).
-Remove the turkey from the oven, cover it with foil and let it rest for 20 to 30 minutes.
-Please note that butterflying the turkey before roasting could cut down the cooking time in half.
+Preheat the oven to 375º F. Remove the turkey from the fridge and let it come to room temperature.
+In the meantime, add to the roasting pan, 1/2 cup of water and the chopped vegetables.
+Place the metal rack on top of the vegetables, and then place the butterflied turkey on top.
+Roast for 90 minutes to 2 hours, according to the turkey size.
+To ensure that the turkey is cooked throughout, insert a food thermometer.
+It should indicate 160º C (see notes).
+Remove the turkey from the oven, cover it with foil, and let it rest for 20 to 30 minutes before carving and serving.

 - Serve the turkey.
 Slice the turkey and garnish with grapes, fresh herbs, red chili, and slices of lemon.
 Serve it with the gravy (recipe follows).